MohitGoel92/Predicting-Customer-Purchases/README.md

 **Task:**

 We currently work within the data science team of an automotive company, who subsidises electric eco-friendly cars to companies.
 For one of our clients, the company has sent across employee data and whether they have put an order through.
-Our task is to see whether we can see any trends and produce a machine learning model that can predict whether a customer is likely to purchase the car.
+Our task is to determine any trends and produce a machine learning model that can predict whether a customer is likely to purchase the car.

-We will be completing this business task using Logistic Regression, K Nearest Neighbours, Support Vector Machine, Naive Bayes, Classification Trees and XGBoost.
+We will be completing this business task using Logistic Regression, K Nearest Neighbours, Support Vector Machine, Naive Bayes and Classification Trees.

 ### Confusion Matrix